 Okey, that may sound a bit harsh, but it’s true and I don’t know how else to say it.
-WordPress is available for free, and its supported by a large community of volunteers that keep the project going.
-WordPress is open source.
+WordPress is Open Source and available for free.
+WordPress is also supported by a large community of volunteers that keep the project going.

 The success of WordPress is, in my opinion, entirely based on the fact that its given away, and supported by helpful designers and developers around the world.
-At the end of the day, if you have a WordPress issue you can’t blame WordPress or plugin developers.
+At the end of the day you accept the risk of using WordPress to run your website, including the use of plugins.
+If you have a WordPress issue you simply reach out in the forums or contact the developer.

-The Internet is only as good as the people who make it, the people who build networks, administer servers, and the folks who create websites and web applications.
+The Internet is only as good as the people who make it, the people who build networks, administer servers and the folks who create websites and web applications.
 Most of it is provided to us at no cost outside of having to pay our Internet Service Provider.
+The exception being the subscriptions for premium themes, plugins and other web based services.
+Still, at the end of the day you’re not paying that much for these things.

 I get tired of people who expect this technology to run perfectly, and in this case a person who uses a free CMS, and a Free Plugin, then threatens to sue because they experience an issue.
-Threatening a lawsuit when you don’t have a binding contract between you and the developer of a free plugin is ridiculous.
+Threatening a lawsuit is ridiculous.

 Otherwise get over it.
 There is a constant inherit risk in using the Internet, and there are precautions and preventative measures you can put in place to minimize the heart ache when something goes wrong.